dosemes/prueba/_posts/2017-12-02-simple-debugger-use-gulp.markdown

 I wanted that [SimpleDebugger] should be easily used in projects without dependencies needed to install.
 I want rid of [jQuery].
 I love [jQuery].
 The reason for ridding of it is that I don't want that [SimpleDebugger] had any dependencies.

+## Bundle won't work

-The bundled file just didn't work in a browser.
+The bundled file, prepared by [Babel], just didn't work in a browser.
 I dropped [Babel] after hours of figuring out how to fix it.

 Today I started thinking that I should use [Babel] with [Webpack].
 I will go that way.
 I think I will not need [Gulp] anymore and that is sad.
 I spend some time to configure [Gulp].
 I think [Gulp] is the great tool and really easy to use.

+## So...
+Maybe Webpack will be helpful

 Maybe I think about [Webpack] as a hard to use is that I do not really know how it should be configured.
 I know that [Webpack] is really powerful.

 I want also use [BrowserSync] which I think is really cool and useful.

-Things to do
+## Things to do

 - use [Webpack]
 - use [Babel]
 - configure [Webpack] to use [BrowserSync]
 - rid of [Gulp] if it is necessary

-Things done
+## Things done

 - added [Gulp] and plugins
   - [gulp-concat]